3nd Annual Division A

 Verify Head Coach Roster at Head Coach Dashboard -> Registration -> Invite Coaches.
 Invite additional head coaches if necessary.
 The system will send an invite link with the school ID embedded in the link to invitee to accept and complete Head Coach registration.
 Immediately after the system sending invite link, the principal will be notified via email asking for confirmation that the invitee is authorized to manage their teams.
 Student officers managing their Science Olympiad program are required to have at least one adult on campus the entire day.
 On-site adults can be staff members or school approved volunteers.
 The number of head coach wristbands will be based on the Head Coach roster as of deadline date of Verify Head Coach Roster.
 No additional wristbands will be issued onsite. |

-- Use the scheduled event rotations to map out possible self-schedule event testing time blocks to avoid scheduling conflicts for your teams.
+- After team numbers are assigned (early January), use the scheduled event rotations to map out possible self-scheduled event testing time blocks to avoid scheduling conflicts for your teams, then once self-scheduled event signup opens, sign up accordingly.

 Event assignments and self-scheduled event signups will be used as attendance.
 If students/teams are not listed on the event attendance sheets, they will not be allowed to compete.
 Event supervisors will turn them away.
 Students have to compete within their scheduled time blocks.

-This form is intended for San Diego Regional SO participants, alternates, parents, volunteers, proctors and guests attending the San Diego Regional tournament (Division A 2/22/25 at San Diego Miramar College, Division B 2/22/25 at Miramar College and Division C 3/15/25 at USD).
+This form is intended for San Diego Regional SO participants, alternates, parents, volunteers, proctors and guests attending the San Diego Regional tournament, Division A on 2/7/26 at San Diego Miramar College, Division B 2/7/26 at Miramar College and Division C on 2/28/26 at University of San Diego.
 Signature of Parent/Guardian (if participant or attendee is under 18 years of age on date of signing) OR Signature of Participant or Attendee (if at or over 18 years of age on date of signing) is required.

 Instructions for Head Coaches- Log in -> Head Coach Dashboard -> Release Forms